bjoe2k4/pdns/docs/markdown/httpapi/api_spec.md

 implemented.

-Changes made through the Zones API will always yield valid zone data, and the zone will be properly "rectified" (**TODO**: not yet implemented).
+Changes made through the Zones API will always yield valid zone data, and the zone will be properly "rectified".
 If changes are made through other means (e.g. direct database access), this is not guaranteed to be true and clients SHOULD trigger rectify.

 Backends might implement additional features (by coincidence or not).
 These things are not supported through the API.